Last Updated on

 All examination questions have similar presentations which include:

 To explain a question means to define inclusively with your thought or opinion.
-This type of question in WAEC, NECO or GCE, usual carry more mark.
-Best is to answer this question after you have answer every other question.
+This type of question in WAEC, NECO or GCE, usually carry more mark.
+Best is to answer this question after you have answered every other question.
 It means to define and interpret or to make clear.

 When posed with a question that requires an explanation, a simple definition is never enough.
 The questioner wants you to write all you know about the question, and citing other references will be an added advantage because you’re simply telling the questioner that you have done your home well.